A Survey Of Cross-lingual Word Embedding Models: Applications

 \subsection{Benchmarks}

 \paragraph{Benchmarks} In light of the plethora of both intrinsic and extrinsic evaluation tasks and datasets, a rigorous evaluation of cross-lingual embeddings across many benchmark datasets can often be cumbersome and practically infeasible.
-To the best of our knowledge, there are two resources available, which facilitate comparison of cross-lingual embedding models: \citeauthor{Faruqui2014b} propose \texttt{wordvectors.org}\footnote{\url{http://wordvectors.org/}}, a website for evaluating word representations, which allows the upload and evaluation of learned word embeddings.
-The website, however, focuses mainly on evaluating monolingual word representations and only evaluates them on word similarity datasets.

-The second resource is by \citeauthor{Ammar2016} (2016) who make a website\footnote{\url{http://128.2.220.95/multilingual}} available where monolingual and cross-lingual word representations can be uploaded and automatically evaluated on some of the tasks we discussed.
-In particular, their evaluation suite includes word similarity, multiQVEC, bilingual dictionary induction, document classification, and dependency parsing.
-As a good practice in general, we recommend to evaluate cross-lingual word embeddings on an intrinsic task that is cheap to compute and on at least one downstream NLP task besides document classification.
+Existing benchmarks that evaluate on multiple tasks proposed previously \cite{Faruqui2014b,Ammar2016} are mostly no longer available.
+Available libraries for evaluation on bilingual lexicon induction are the MUSE \cite{Conneau2018}\footnote{\url{https://github.com/facebookresearch/MUSE}} and VecMap \cite{Artetxe2018b}\footnote{\url{https://github.com/artetxem/vecmap}} projects respectively.
+The recent xling-eval benchmark by \cite{Glavas2019}\footnote{\url{https://github.com/codogogo/xling-eval}} includes bilingual lexicon induction as well as three downstream tasks: cross-lingual document classification, natural language inference, and information retrieval.
+As a good practice, we generally recommend to evaluate cross-lingual word embeddings on an intrinsic task that is cheap to compute and on at least one downstream NLP task besides document classification.

 \paragraph{Benchmark studies} To conclude this section, we summarize the findings of three recent benchmark studies of cross-lingual embeddings: \citeauthor{Upadhyay2016} (2016) evaluate cross-lingual embedding models that require different forms of supervision on various tasks.
 They find that on word similarity datasets, models with cheaper supervision (sentence-aligned and document-aligned data) are almost as good as models with more expensive supervision in the form of word alignments.
 For cross-lingual classification and bilingual dictionary induction, more informative supervision is more beneficial: word-alignment and sentence-level models score better.
 Finally, for dependency parsing, models with word-level alignment are able to capture syntax more accurately and thus perform better overall.
 The findings by \citeauthor{Upadhyay2016} strengthen our hypothesis that the choice of the data is more important than the algorithm learning from the same data source.